The Frost Fund

 Vision

 The Frosts envision transforming science and mathematics education at Cal Poly by greatly enhancing the resources for undergraduate research.
-Their gift will support a new interdisciplinary research center, sponsor scholarships to attract top students, provide cutting-edge equipment, and increase the hiring of instructors, giving faculty members more time to mentor students researchers.
+Their gift has supported a new interdisciplinary research center, sponsors scholarships to attract top students, provides cutting-edge equipment, and increases the hiring of instructors, giving faculty members more time to mentor students researchers.

-With these resources, the already strong undergraduate academic and research programs in the College of Science and Mathematics will become among the best in the nation.
+With these resources and the already strong undergraduate academic and research programs, the Bailey College of Science and Mathematics is well positioned to become one of the nation's premier institutions for undergraduate research.

 Undergraduate Research